Working group on euro risk-free rates

 Structure of the group and commitment to transparency

-The working group will be chaired by a private sector representative and the ECB will provide the secretariat.
+The working group is chaired by a private sector representative and the ECB provides the secretariat.

 The working group will regularly consult market participants and end users, as well as gather feedback from other public authorities.
 Its terms of reference are publicly available and the group will regularly report on its meetings.
 This is to ensure transparency throughout the entire process of identifying and adopting new risk-free rates.